-During the fourth quarter of 2010, the Incentives Review Panel met to review designs for building improvements for Tier 2 and Tier 3 grants for 138 Fulton Street.
+During the first quarter of 2011, the design team worked on putting together a package to submit to New York State Historic Preservation Offoce for the building improvements for Tier 3 grants for 138 Fulton Street.
+It is expected to be submitted to SHPO for review in the next quarter.
 The program is still open for applications to be submitted, and design and engineering work is provided to the buildings and storefronts in the program.
 Installation of Tier 1 improvements, including signage and awnings, continues.